-The locations of the neurons so tuned (i.e. the winning neurons) become ordered and a meaningful coordinate system for the input features is created on the lattice.
+The locations of the neurons so tuned (i.e., the winning neurons) become ordered and a meaningful coordinate system for the input features is created on the lattice.
 The SOM thus forms the required topographic map of the input patterns.

-We can view this as a non-linear generalization of principal component analysis (PCA).
+This can be viewed as a non-linear generalization of principal component analysis (PCA).